nadbordrozd/flagpole/README.md

 7    -1           3.9     UNKNOWN         -1             0
 ```

-In this example 'sprinkler' and 'rain' variables are meant to be independent random variables, while 'wet_sidewalk' is true iff 'rain' OR 'sprinkler' is true. 'some_numeric' is just a nonsense numeric column thrown in there for completeness.
+In this example 'sprinkler' and 'rain' variables are meant to be independent random variables, while 'wet_sidewalk' is true iff 'rain' OR 'sprinkler' is true. 'some_numeric' and 'some_string' are just nonsense numeric and string columns thrown in there for completeness.

 By convention we use `-1` to denote a missing boolean or categorical value and `np.NaN` for missing numeric values.